 RESIDENTIAL LIGHT DISPLAYS

 Bolingbrook Drive – The McGraw family’s Christmas decoration inspiration began in 2014 while driving down Maple Avenue in Marietta (see below).
-They decided to imitate the popular globe design in their own yard, using more than 3,000 Christmas lights.
+They decided to imitate the popular globe design in their own yard, using more than 30,000 Christmas lights.
 Park and walk through the yard from Thanksgiving until the new year to get the full experience of the window display spanning the front porch.
 Over the years, neighbors have joined in the celebration and started decorating.
 Now they light up the whole street!

 4151 Bolingbrook Drive, Marietta, GA

 Holiday Magic – Beginning on Thanksgiving night, head to Powder Springs to experience this free nightly holiday light show featuring dancing Christmas lights, inflatables, and special effects synchronized to holiday music.
 This year’s show will include the return of PURPLE CHRISTMAS: A Tribute To Prince.
 Turn your radio to 102.1 FM so you can enjoy the show’s soundtrack.

 5268 Seamus Way, Powder Springs, GA

 Hrockin Hranicky Christmas Light Show – Becky and Chip Hranicky along with their son, 5 dogs, and hamster design a magical Christmas lights show each year at their home.
 Shows begin the Saturday after Thanksgiving and run through January 1.
 The display features precision synchronization, a dizzing array of moving lights, and dramatic music.
 Tune into the show on 107.7 FM from 6 to 10 p.m., Sunday through Thursday and 6 to 11 p.m. on Fridays and Saturdays.

 3848 Rivers Run Trace NW, Acworth, GA

-Lights of Joy – Have a holly jolly holiday season when you visit Lights of Joy, a contestant in the ABC’s Great Light Fight this season.
+Lights of Joy – Have a holly jolly holiday season when you visit Lights of Joy, a contestant in the ABC’s Great Light Fight.
 This residential display’s most prominent feature is the lighting of the landscape.
 There are over 140 trees dripping with lights (one tree has over 23,000 lights in it)!
 The house and many sections of the yard display are synchronized to music on 99.1 FM.
 Visitors are encouraged to park across the street at the Influencers Church and walk to see the lights starting December 1.

 1510 Ben King Road NW, Kennesaw, GA